GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/issm/README.txt

 ISSM_ME{ mean edge length }_N{ total nodes }_{ top-level glacier names separated by _ }

 Top-level glacier names are those that exist at the issm directory level.
-So, in the iceland example above, iceland would appear in domain_name while vatnajokull and snaefellsjökull would not.
+So, in the iceland example above, iceland would appear in domain_name while vatnajokull and snaefellsjokull would not.

 Finally, the script creates a directory named domain_name and copies all *.bin and *toolkits there.